- About WES

 The Karen Burt Award

 This most prestigious WES award is awarded to the best newly qualified woman Chartered Engineer.
 It is an annual award to encourage more women to aim for and celebrate the achievement of Chartered Engineer status.
-Entries for the 2015 award are now open, and forms can be found at the bottom of this page.
+Entries for the 2015 award are now open, and forms can be downloaded here.
 Deadline for applications is the end of July 2015.
 The award will be presented at the WES Prestige Lecture 2015 on 4 November in London.2014 Award: Elaine Greaney